Become a Volunteer

 Board of Directors

-Interested members are encouraged to please contact:
+Interested members are encouraged to please contact the Past Chair or:

-Mike Greek (President & CEO)mgreek@specialolympicsns.ca – (902) 429-2266 x 1
+Michael Greek (CEO)mgreek@specialolympicsns.ca – (902) 429-2266 x 1

 Regional Committee